pattinam/tile-server/README.md

 # Tile Server

-A Node.js application for serving tiles stored in MBTiles format.
-This project allows you to serve vector map tiles from MBTiles files in a REST API, with the ability to handle multiple files dynamically.
+A simple Node.js application for serving vector tiles in `.mvt ` format.
+This project allows you to serve vector map tiles from MBTiles files in a REST API, and can handle multiple files dynamically.

 ## Features
 - Serve vector tiles from MBTiles files.